Harsh-Bhatti1/ai-researcher-agent/README.md

 # ai-researcher-agent
-This is an AI agent
+This is an AI agent.
 It uses Groq's Llama 3.3 model